123456789_123456789_123456789_123456789_123456789_

 Naming

-::ActiveModel::Naming adds several class methods which make naming and routing easier to manage.
+::ActiveModel::Naming adds a class method and helper methods to make naming and routing easier to manage.
 The module defines the model_name class method which will define several accessors using some ::ActiveSupport::Inflector methods.

 class Person